wasm3/wasm3/README.md

 ## Current Status

-Its foundational is solid but the edges are still quite rough.
+Its foundation is solid but the edges are still quite rough.
 Many of the WebAssembly opcodes are lacking an implementation.
 The compilation logic is a tad unfinished.
 Most execution trap cases are unhandled.

 ## Benchmarks